The other day, I heard my wife say from our bedroom, “What is six plus nine?”

 5. We can’t wait until someone shows up to be helped.

 When we have in-person Sunday morning service time, we have the luxury of sitting back and waiting for people to darken our doors and sit in our chairs.
 The need to find people “where they were” is limited by our success in attracting a crowd.

 The same dynamic happens in helping people recover.
 The model that says, “When someone struggles badly enough, they will come forward to be helped,” simply isn’t working anymore.

 Like Jesus, we need to go after the lost and isolating sheep who cannot seem to find his or her way back to the fold.
 No, we don’t need to force them into help or recovery, but we can bring the method to them right where they are.
 We can be proactive to offer help, hope, and healing before anyone shows up in the room.

 Many Christians are fighting unwanted sexual behavior every single day.
 Why would we wait to start offering help?
 Men and women who battle with lust, pornography, and other sexual brokenness often don’t know how to ask for help until it’s too late or too far gone.
 We must have a discipleship approach that repeatedly and publicly encounters people with healing opportunities.

 Walking through this experience with COVID-19 is teaching all of us new rhythms.
 Churches are learning to be more digital and connected.
 Pastors and leaders are seeing new and significant ways to engage with men and women struggling with pornography.
 These new rhythms can become the foundation for a new normal, even after this pandemic is over.

 I pray that you will be able to lean into these changes.
-And if there is any way that I can help you in these changes, please let me know!
+And if there is any way that I can help you with these changes, please let me know!
 I would love to help.